mszep/pandoc_resume/resume.md

   * Work in a high-touch relationship with the customer, including regular calls and on-site visits
   * Function as a technical and strategic contact and partner
-  * Ensured site availability during some of the world's largest events, including the Olympics, the Superbowl, and more.
+  * Ensured site availability during some of the world's largest events: The Olympics, The Superbowl, and more.
   * Improve platform monitoring and create auditing tools to improve stability
   * Built tooling to use metrics to provide proactive notifications of pending issues before they occur